J-Sanderson/100-days-of-code/log-round2.md

 ### Day 15: October 17/10/17

 **Today's Progress:** A little more CSS brushing up.
-Still not feeling so great and soem busy days are ahead but doing what I can - there is a reason for the sudden CSS swerve.
+Still not feeling so great and some busy days are ahead but doing what I can - there is a reason for the sudden CSS swerve.

+Made an attempt at implementing game logic for the Game of Life, however running into trouble with the edge cells not working correctly and the entire thing failing to run.
+I can see the problem - the function to check on the number of neighbours fails if the cell is on the edge since there is nothing for it to reference - but need to figure out how to overcome this.
+Ideally I would like the game board to wrap around into a toroidal shape.

 ### Day 14: October 16/10/17